 Many people have heard of neem oil as an insecticide, but few are aware of the amazing and varied medicinal properties of neem leaves.

 In India the situation is different.
 Ayurvedic medicine has always strongly relied on the leaf.

 Over 75% of Ayurvedic remedies contain neem, usually in form of leaf (or extract), sometimes the bark/fruit/flowers, and almost never the oil.

 The leaf is also the part of the neem plant that Western medicine knows the most about.
 The majority of scientific neem studies was done with neem leaf or neem leaf extracts.

 Neem oil is neem seed oil, not neem leaf oil as some people wrongly assume.
 It can be made safe for consumption, and especially the use of neem oil for birth control (as a "male pill") continues to generate a lot of interest.
 However, it really needs special knowledge and treatment before neem oil can be taken internally.

 Not so for the leaf.
 Neem leaves are considered safe to take internally on a regular or daily basis (provided you aren't pregnant or trying to conceive.
 See neem contraception.)
 In the thousands of years that people across India have been taking neem there have never been any reports of negative side effects from leaves.

-Of course, you should still use common sense, as you should with any herbs.
+Of course, you should still use common sense, as you should with any herb.
 Start by trying a little to make sure you don't show any allergic reaction, and generally don't overdo it.
-As magical as all the medicinal properties sound, neem is not a magical cure all that will simply fix anything if you just take enough...
+As magical as all the medicinal properties sound, neem is not a magical cure that will fix anything if you just take enough...
 But it can help with a lot, if taken sensibly.